Apps That Help Fight Food Waste

 Kitche

-A food inventory app similar to nosh and NoWaste, Kitche has a feature that allows you to track items you regularly throw out.
+A food inventory app similar to NoWaste, Kitche has a feature that allows you to track items you regularly throw out.
 Using this knowledge, you can plan your shopping to manage these items better.

 It also offers a selection of over 1,000 recipes, where you can enter the ingredients you want to use, and it will tell you what you can make with them.

-Apps for businesses
+Resources for businesses

 A few of the apps listed above can be used by businesses to reduce their food waste by helping consumers find items that are going to be thrown out.